oroinc/crm-application/README.md

 - Create the database (default name is "oro_crm")

-- Open the BAP URL and initialize application with Install Wizard Alternatively with script (for Linux and Mac OS install.sh, for Windows install.bat)

-After installation you can login as application administrator using user name "admin" and password "admin".
+- Open the OroCRM URL and initialize application with Install Wizard Alternatively with script (for Linux and Mac OS install.sh, for Windows install.bat) After installation you can login as application administrator using user name "admin" and password "admin".

 Checking your System Configuration
 -------------------------------------